inpercima/server-connector/README.md

 ### General

-All options can be overwritten in application-*.properties with prefix `app.`.
+All options can be overridden in application-*.properties with prefix `app.`.
-For example the port is default 22 so he do not needs to be overwritten.
+For example, the port is 22 by default, so it does not need to be overridden.

 ### Table of contents